HEALTH REQUIREMENT FOR INCOMING STUDENTS

 Philosophical exemptions are not allowed by law in Massachusetts, even if signed by a physician.

-Complete the Incoming Student Online Health History Form in Wellesley Patient Portal:
+Complete the Incoming Student Online Health History Form in Student Wellness Portal:

 Turn your pop up blocker off (instructions).
 This allows for important follow up questions to pop up as you complete the Incoming Student Online Health History Form.